Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 4. **Animation properties:**
    - Read the properties description at [porPOIse_Reference: POI Configuration](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration) and play around with the animation values.
-   - Sound: Right now there is no audio file in the example asset bundle, but you add one when you create your own asset bundle, it is treated as a Prefab just like any other asset.
+   - Sound: Right now there is no audio file in the example asset bundle, but if you add one when you create your own asset bundle, it is treated as a Prefab just like any other asset.
 If it is including in a POI that has an animation, it will start when the first animation starts.
 More on this later.

 5. **Add Animation to a static POI:** Once you understand the animation properties, select a different POI, click **New animation** and fill out the fields to animate it as well.